How COVID-19 Is Impacting Essential Industries

 Qualification data is equally as important, since that illustrates the spread of skills your available employees have.
 The data not only shows how many employees have the certifications or skills to fill a particular vacant position, but it also helps organizations understand how cross-qualified their employees are.
 If you look at the data and find that the majority of your employees can only fill in for one other position outside of their home job, you’ll learn that you are not able to withstand huge disruptions.
 Only then can you begin to plan accordingly; increase trainings to cross-pollinate employee skillsets, for example.

 Cloud-based tools are proving essential to not only look at the data, but to act on it.
-Scheduling software helps facilitate data acquisition and reporting, since real-time employee data (like absences and qualifications) gets hosted automatically as opposed to manually.
+Labor scheduling software helps facilitate data acquisition and reporting, since real-time employee data (like absences and qualifications) gets hosted automatically as opposed to manually.

 Thank You, Essential Workers